The cost of an MBA: why pay higher MBA fees?

 MBA salary expectations

-However it is important to remember that most MBAs expect to work for several years, even decades, after their course finishes and that their projection over the length of their careers is important.
-Of course it is impossible to predict this accurately, but it does not take an overt risk to predict that an MBA will catapult most graduates into a higher revenue stream.
+While much is made of the post-MBA salary increase, it is important to remember that most MBAs expect to work for several years, even decades, after their course finishes.
+That's why it's important to also account for the money made over the length of your post-MBA career.
+It's impossible to predict this accurately, but it does not take an overt risk to predict that an MBA will catapult most graduates into a higher revenue stream.

 Extended over the decades of an MBA alumni's working life it can be expected that graduates from the top business schools will find that they repay their decision to do an MBA many times over.